Warning: If you haven’t seen strawberries yet this season (or made a batch of easy no-cook strawberry jam), they’re coming!

 What does this mean for you?
 It means that you should be washing ALL of your produce, both conventional and organic.

-I teach about making food priorities, like buying convention or organic produce, in Grocery Budget Bootcamp.
+I teach about making food priorities, like buying convention or organic produce, in my course Grocery Budget Bootcamp.
 If you choose to buy organic, here’s how to buy organic on a budget, and here’s how to avoid food waste so your dollars go further.

 Second, small farmers and home gardeners may follow different practices.